-Once you learn a few simple shore fishing tips, you can find the shoreline of a local pond, river, lake or coastline and start catching fish.
+Once you learn a few simple tips about how to shore fish, you can find the shoreline of a local pond, river, lake or coastline and start catching fish.
 The main advantage of fishing from shore is that almost everyone has access to a spot that's close to home.
 Whether you are with family or friends, shore fishing is a great way for anglers of all skill levels to enjoy a day of fishing together.

 Both freshwater and saltwater fish species can be caught from shoreline spots.
 Some of the freshwater fish species that are most commonly caught by shoreline anglers include largemouth bass, rainbow trout, bluegill, crappie, and catfish.
 Spotted seatrout, snook, croaker, bluefish, founder, and striped bass are a few of the saltwater fish species that you can catch from the shoreline.

-The shoreline of a lake or pond is an easy place to start fishing.
+The shoreline of a lake or pond is an easy place to start learning how to shore fish.
 Once you purchase a fishing license, assemble your freshwater fishing gear, and find a public lake or pond, you will be ready to fish.
-Keep these fishing tips in mind when fishing the shoreline of a lake or pond.
+Keep these fishing tips in mind when learning how to fish the shoreline of a lake or pond.

 - Shoreline structure such as docks, logs, vegetation, rock piles, and downed trees are ideal fishing spots.
 When you find structure, focus your fishing efforts in these areas.

 - Walk around the lake or pond shoreline to find the best spots.
 Chances are the most productive areas will be more remote, farther from roads or busy areas.
 Shoreline spots close to a park entrance, for example, may produce fewer bites due to noise and fishing pressure.